 - Use shops that are known to carry second hand clothing as well as new items.
 Talize and Value Village are a couple of examples.

-- Watch out for clothes that need to be dry-cleaned.
+- Avoid clothes that need to be dry-cleaned.
 It’s a costly expense.

 - Create a designer look with pieces that resemble name-brand items but cost less.
 Invest in basics!

 - Re-purpose clothes that you no longer wear!